 - Make sure your dog or cat has a safe place to hide if they get scared (under the bed is fine!)

 - As long as your companion animals are safe, try not to fuss over them too much, as this will only make the situation seem like a bigger deal and encourage their behaviour.
 Be upbeat and cheerful to show them that all is well.
 Try to provide distractions, such as toys, games, activities, and yummy treats so that they can relate the scary noises to something positive.
-Any never punish animals for being afraid, as that will backfire and only make them more fearful.
+Never punish animals for being afraid, as that will backfire and only make them more fearful.

 - Small animals such as birds and mice get scared, too, and will benefit from having a lightweight cover draped over their living space to minimize the noise of the fireworks (but make sure they don’t overheat).
 Being in the dark will help to keep them calm as well.